mgiese/fantasy-football/normal_requirements.md

 ### 2. Functional Requirements

 #### 2.1.
-Configuration and Authentication
+Configuration and Authentication: A Deep Dive

-The application requires configuration to access a private ESPN Fantasy Football league.
-This is handled in the `src/fantasy_football_scraper/auth.py` and `src/fantasy_football_scraper/constants.py` files.

-**Required Values:**
+Accessing private league data from the ESPN API is the most critical and error-prone part of this application.
+Unlike public APIs, there is no simple API key.
+Instead, the application must impersonate a logged-in user who is a member of the target league.
+This is achieved by sending the user's browser cookies along with each request.

+**If these steps are not followed precisely, the API will return a `401 Unauthorized` or `403 Forbidden` error.**

+**A. Core Configuration (`constants.py`)**

+These values must be set correctly in `src/fantasy_football_scraper/constants.py`:

-*   **`LEAGUE_ID`**: The unique identifier for your ESPN fantasy league.
-This must be updated in `src/fantasy_football_scraper/constants.py`.
+*   `LEAGUE_ID`: The unique identifier for your ESPN fantasy league.
+You can find this in the URL of your league's homepage (e.g., `.../leagues/LEAGUE_ID`).
-*   **Authentication Cookies**: To access private league data, you must provide your personal ESPN authentication cookies.
+*   `SEASON_ID`: The year of the fantasy season you are targeting (e.g., `2025`).

+**B. Authentication Cookies (`auth.py`)**

+The application authenticates using two specific cookies that ESPN sets in your browser when you log in.

+*   `SWID`: This acts as your unique user identifier across ESPN services.
+*   `espn_s2`: This is your session token, proving you have an active login session.

-**How to get your Authentication Cookies:**
+**Step-by-Step Guide to Retrieving Your Cookies:**

-Failure to provide valid cookies will result in a 401 or 403 (Unauthorized) error from the ESPN API.

-1. Log in to your ESPN Fantasy Football league page in your web browser (e.g., Chrome, Edge, Firefox).
+1.  **Use a Standard Browser Window**: Do NOT use an Incognito or Private window.
+Log in to your ESPN Fantasy Football league page normally.
+2.  **Open Developer Tools**: Once you are on your league's main page, open your browser's Developer Tools.
+    *   **Shortcut**: Press `F12` (or `Cmd+Option+I` on Mac).
-2. Open the browser's Developer Tools.
-You can usually do this by pressing F12 or right-clicking on the page and selecting "Inspect".
+    *   **Menu**: Right-click anywhere on the page and select "Inspect".
+3.  **Navigate to Cookie Storage**:
+    *   In **Chrome** or **Edge**: Go to the "Application" tab.
-3. Go to the "Application" tab (in Chrome/Edge) or the "Storage" tab (in Firefox).
+    *   In **Firefox**: Go to the "Storage" tab.
+4.  **Find the ESPN Cookies**:
-4. In the left-hand menu, expand the "Cookies" section and select `https://fantasy.espn.com`.
+    *   In the left-hand panel, look for the "Storage" section, expand "Cookies", and click on the entry for `https://fantasy.espn.com`.
-5. You will see a list of all cookies for the site.
-You need to find two of them:
+5.  **Locate and Copy the Values**: You will see a table of all cookies for the site.
+You must find two and copy their **full, exact `Value` / `Cookie Value`**.
-    *   `espn_s2`: Find this in the list and copy its entire "Cookie Value".
-    *   `SWID`: Find this in the list and copy its "Cookie Value".
+    *   Find the row for `espn_s2`.
+Copy the long string of characters from the "Value" column.
+    *   Find the row for `SWID`.
+Copy the GUID-like string (e.g., `{ABC-123-...}`) from the "Value" column.
+    *   **Common Pitfall**: Do not copy the cookie name or any other column.
+Only the value is needed.
+6.  **Update `auth.py`**:
+    *   Open the `src/fantasy_football_scraper/auth.py` file.
-6. Paste these values into the `COOKIES` dictionary within the `src/fantasy_football_scraper/auth.py` file, replacing the placeholder values.
+    *   Paste the values you copied into the `COOKIES` dictionary, replacing the placeholder strings.

-**API Headers:**

-The application also sends a specific `x-fantasy-filter` header to ensure all players (free agents, on waivers, and on a team) are returned by the API.
-This is pre-configured in `src/fantasy_fantasy_football_scraper/auth.py` and generally does not need to be changed.
+**Important Notes:**
+*   **Confidentiality**: These cookies are sensitive.
+Do not share them or commit them to a public repository.
+It is best practice to add `src/fantasy_football_scraper/auth.py` to your `.gitignore` file to prevent accidental commits.
+*   **Expiration**: The `espn_s2` cookie will eventually expire.
+If you start getting authentication errors after a period of success, the first step is to repeat this process to get a fresh cookie.

+**C. Critical API Header (`auth.py`)**

+Authentication gets you in the door, but you still need to ask for the right data.
+The `x-fantasy-filter` header tells the ESPN API exactly which players to return.

+*   **Purpose**: Without this header, the API returns a very limited, default set of players (e.g., only the top-ranked free agents).
+*   **Configuration**: This is pre-configured in the `HEADERS` dictionary in `src/fantasy_football_scraper/auth.py` to request all players: free agents, players on waivers, and players on a team roster.
+*   **Modification**: You should not need to change this header unless you are an advanced user experimenting with different API filters.

 #### 2.2.
 Data Acquisition
 The application makes HTTP GET requests to the specific ESPN Fantasy API endpoints that provide the necessary data feeds.
 The base URLs are constructed dynamically using the `LEAGUE_ID` and `SEASON_ID` from the `constants.py` file.